 Our fiscal plan shows New Zealanders that we will make the investments required to re-build our core public services, reduce inequality and poverty and invest for the long term benefit of New Zealand, while also responsibly managing our country’s finances.

 The last nine years have seen a systematic under-funding of core public and social services by the National government.
 We need a fresh approach to put people first.
 The fiscal plan confirms that we have rejected National’s Budget tax cuts.
 This is the right thing to do.
-Now is the time to give more support to families, build houses and fund health and
+Now is the time to give more support to families, build houses and fund health and education properly.

 At the same time, we will restart contributions to the New Zealand Superannuation Fund.
 The National Government has not put a single cent into the Fund since 2009.
 By saving now, we spread the cost of the ageing population out over decades, rather than leaving it to future taxpayers.